emily404/442VPN/README.md

+**Introduction**

+The chat app utilizes TCP/IP together with Diffie-Hellman mutual authentication protocol and md5 HMAC for message integrity.
+Diffie-Hellman was also chosen for establishing session key for perfect forward secrecy.
+The integrity-protection in the app utilizes a md5 hash which hashes our message using the pre-established shared secret.
+The receiver checks the decrypted message against the HMAC to detect alteration on the message.

 <img src="appScreenshot.jpg" width="400" />

-Requirement
+**Requirement**

 - Python 2.7
 - kivy 1.9.0
 - pycrypto

-Usage

-To run the program
+**Run from command line**

 >> python main.py

-Running
+**Usage**

-Run one instance of program, program is default to server mode click Open Connection button and type in a port number
+- Run server instance, the default is in server mode.
+Click Open Connection button and type in a listening port number.

-Run another instance of the program, click client button to toggle to client mode click Open Connection button and type in appropriate host and port to connect to server
+- Run another instance as client, click Client button to change to client mode.
+Click Open Connection button and type in respective host and port to connect to server.

-Enter shared secret value into client and click Use Secret button Enter shared secret value into server and click Use Secret button
+- Enter shared secret value into client and click Use Secret button
+- Enter shared secret value into server and click Use Secret button

-The server and client should be mutually authenticated now and the send data button changes from diasbled to enabled
+- The server and client should now be mutually authenticated.

-Type in message to send between client and server, the message exchanged is displayed in console
+- Type in message to send between client and server, the message exchanged is displayed in console.

-Client close connection and quit program
-Server close connection and quit program
+- Close client and server connection and quit program.